awsdocs/aws-cloud9-user-guide/doc_source/sample-docker.rst

    #.
 Switch to command mode.
 To do this, press the :kbd:`Esc` key. (:code:`-- INSERT --` disappears from the bottom of the window.)
    #.
 Type :code:`:wq` (to write to the :file:`/tmp/Dockerfile` file, save the file, and then exit :command:`vi`), and then press :kbd:`Enter`.

-   .. note:: Additional Docker images for |AC9| are available in the `c9/templates <https://github.com/c9/templates>`_ repository on the GitHub website.
+   .. note:: Some additional Docker images are available in the `c9/templates <https://github.com/c9/templates>`_ repository on the GitHub website.
       The following table lists the available images and their content and definitions.
-To use a different Docker image for |AC9|, replace
+To use a different Docker image from this repository, replace
       :code:`cloud9/ws-nodejs` in the Dockerfile with one of the following image IDs.

       .. list-table::